Home Asset Allocation How to Buy Gold in Singapore — A Complete Guide for Singapore...

 How do the costs compare?

 But of course, fees aren’t everything.
-Tangibility, convenience, CPF eligibility, vaulting location, and counterparty risk all matter too.
+Tangibility, convenience, CPF eligibility, and counterparty risk all matter too.

 Summary: Which option is right for you?